darrylssi/OctoPlanner/README.md

 - `portfolio/` - The Portfolio module is another fully fledged Java application running Spring Boot.
 It also uses gRPC to communicate with other modules.

-## How to run
+## How to run locally
 The project can be run from the terminal.
 Otherwise, the project must be imported into an IDE that supports Gradle, such as IntelliJ.
 The steps for importing and setting up the project in both cases are given below.
+When running locally like this, the application uses H2 in-memory database.

 ### Importing into IntelliJ
 Importing into IntelliJ takes the following steps: